MSU Program on Credit by Assessment Incentive (CBA)

 Departments are eligible to receive $2,400 from the Provost’s Office for developing a CBA procedure whereby students demonstrate mastery of learning outcomes and receive credit for a specified course.
 Departments currently utilizing a CBA procedure that wish to review and update their process are eligible for the same level of funding.

 All credit hours awarded through CBA procedures will be credited to the relevant department.
 If no mechanism exists to capture credits awarded through CBA procedures, the Provost’s Office will work with the Registrar and Institutional Research to develop processes to ensure they are included in departmental student credit hour reports (i.e. in Bear Intelligence reports, the AIM Dashboard, etc.).
-Furthermore, the Provost’s Office will track and assess the impact of CBA procedures on enrollment, retention, etc.

 - Departments do not require curricular approval to offer existing or new courses for credit by assessment; they already have this authority.